Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-22-strategic-stacking-with-dollar-cost-averaging-in-precious-metals.md

 ### Choosing Metals

-The application of DCA might vary depending on the metal you choose.
-In the case of silver, the application is usually simpler since the cost of an ounce of silver is relatively cheaper compared to other metals like gold or platinum.
-Conversely, an ounce of gold is expensive, and you might consider buying fractional or smaller bars.
+Using DCA might differ based on the metal you pick.
+For silver, it's usually simpler because an ounce costs less compared to gold or platinum.
+Gold, on the other hand, is pricier, so you might think about buying smaller amounts or fractions.

 ## Challenges & Considerations